ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 # Introduction

 I've recently visited `#jcrete`, a Java Un-Conference.
-After talking with people, it stroke me that many things that were available and extremely popular in the other communities (like Clojure and Haskell) are still so little used in Java world.
+After talking with people, it struck me that many things that were available and extremely popular in the other communities (like Clojure and Haskell) are still so little used in Java world.